domesticmouse/sydney-flutter-jam/week1/week_1_step_1/README.md

 Your main program file is lib/main.dart in the . directory.
 ```

-As explained by the output of `flutter create`, you can now run this sample:
+You can now run this sample:

 ```bash
 $ flutter run
 Launching lib/main.dart on iPhone 8 in debug mode...
 Starting Xcode build...
  ├─Assembling Flutter resources...
-1.8s

- └─Compiling, linking and signing...
+1.8s └─Compiling, linking and signing...
 3.3s

 Xcode build done.
 10.8s